List of DC Comics characters: W: White Rabbit

-White Rabbit is the name of three different characters appearing in American comic books published by DC Comics.
+White Rabbit is the name of three characters appearing in comic books published by DC Comics.

 Angora Lapin

 Dr. Angora Lapin is a mysterious arms dealer who operates in Metropolis as White Rabbit.
 She and her henchmen C&H, Dutch, and Mucus stole high-tech weaponry made by John Henry Irons called "Toastmasters" so that they can sell them to the gangs of Metropolis.
 When John Henry Irons first became "Man of Steel", his primary goal was to get the Toastmasters off the streets and defeat White Rabbit.

-Lapin is a tall, voluptuous albino woman with a brilliant mind and a streak of ruthlessness.
+Lapin is an albino woman with a brilliant mind and a streak of ruthlessness.
 She had initially been romantically involved with Irons, using their relationship to procure copies of his advanced weapons which she then sold to criminals while Superman was gone from Metropolis following his apparent death.

 Second version

 The second White Rabbit is an unnamed swordsman and mercenary who is a member of the Pentacle and enemy of Shadowpact.